recepcanaltinbag/trapo-seq/README.md

 ### Traposome Sequencing with Long Read Technologies

 trap-seq is a traposome sequencing pipeline for trap plasmid sequencing with long read technologies.
-The biggest advantage of the long read technology for traposome analysis is that it can read the plasmids as a whole, just one read can allow the analysis of mobile element that have trapped by the plasmid.
-This also helps to obtain high throughput traposome outputs.
+The biggest advantage of the long read technology for traposome analysis is that it can read the plasmids as a whole, just one read can allow the complete capturing of mobile elements  that have trapped by the plasmid.
+This also helps to obtain high throughput traposome data.

 First, it would be appropriate to examine the length and quality distributions of the reads to check fragmentation.